Top Celtic Music Artists: From Enya to The Pogues

 Flogging Molly

-Flogging Molly's musical repertoire encompasses an eclectic mix ranging from high-energy Celtic punk as showcased in "Salty Dog," "Cruel Mistress," and "Seven Deadly Sins," to more introspective tracks like "Far Away Boys," "The Son Never Shines (On Closed Doors)," "Life in a Tenement Square," and "Float."
-King's lyrics often address topics including Irish history, socio-economic issues, politics, love, and death, featuring frequent allusions to the Catholic Church.
-Notably, songs like "What's Left of the Flag" and "The Likes of You Again" serve as touching tributes to King's father, who passed away when King was young.
+Flogging Molly plays a mix of sounds.
+They have high energy Celtic punk songs like "Salty Dog," "Cruel Mistress," and "Seven Deadly Sins."
+They also have slower tracks like "Far Away Boys," "The Son Never Shines (On Closed Doors)," "Life in a Tenement Square," and "Float."
+King writes about Irish history, money issues, politics, love, and death.
+He often mentions the Catholic Church.
+Songs like "What's Left of the Flag" and "The Likes of You Again" are for King's father who died when King was a child.

 Check out The Drunken Lullabies Album by Flogging Molly.
 By clicking this link, you'll be directed to the album on Amazon: https://amzn.to/3TOg0qu